Don Henley: Lawsuits with Geffen Records

 Henley and alternative rock singer Courtney Love testified at a California State Senate hearing on that state's contractual laws in Sacramento on September 5, 2001.
 In 2002 Henley became the head of the Recording Artists' Coalition.
 The coalition's primary aim was to raise money to mount a legal and political battle against the major record labels.
-Henley says the group seeks to change the fundamental rules that govern most recording contracts, including copyright ownership, long-term control of intellectual property and unfair accounting practices.
+Henley said the group sought to change the fundamental rules that govern most recording contracts, including copyright ownership, long-term control of intellectual property and unfair accounting practices.
 This group filed a friend-of-the-court brief in the Napster case, urging District Judge Marilyn Hall Patel not to accept the industry's broad claims of works made for hire authorship.